 To make a red clover tincture, you’ll need the following ingredients and equipment:

-- Red clover blossoms, either dried or fresh
+- Red clover blossoms (fresh or dried)

 - Funnel